Devographics/docs/results/filters.md

 In combined mode, your data series are all displayed on the same chart.
 By default, the chart will switch to representing the "% of question respondents" unit.
 For example, a values of 10% for `gender is women` in bracket "1-2 years of experience" means that 10% of women respondents fell in that bracket.
 It does **not** mean that 10% of respondents with 1-2 years of experience are women (this is what Facet Mode is for, but more on that later).

-#### Multiple Mode
+#### Side-by-Side Mode

 <img width="700" alt="Multiple Mode" src="https://user-images.githubusercontent.com/358832/214198075-3b0ad5cc-40ef-40ec-9aa2-8cd7eb967417.png">

-In Multiple Mode, multiple versions of the chart are displayed next to one another.
+In Side-by-Side Mode, multiple versions of the chart are displayed next to one another.
 This is especially useful for any kind of ranking-based chart.

 ## Facet Mode